Labor & Delivery/Nursery Department

 Our department offers state-of-the-art obstetrical and neonatal services

 delivered with an earnest interest in your health and happiness.
 We take

 pride in our continued education and pursuit of knowledge regarding obstetrical

 and neonatal care, staying abreast of the latest standards and medical

 updates, and allowing us to serve you as efficiently as possible.
 Our

 motto at Ashley County Medical Center is “We treat you like family”

 and we constantly strive to do just that.

-newborn care at Ashley Health Services and ACMC.
+care at Ashley Health Services and ACMC.
 Both physicians are dedicated

 to ensuring quality healthcare for the children of our communities.